ajay340/SetonHallCSS/README.md

 After clicking submit, Google Chrome opens up, enters my Piratenet login, and enters my pin.
 It waits until 9:34pm to submit my pin and enter all of my classes.

 ## Note
-You will receive a zip file for the program.
-You need to extract the zip file and make sure these files are in the same folder: chromdriver.exe and another folder called lib which should contain the chromedriver.

-Also, make sure you have [Google Chrome](https://www.google.com/chrome/) installed.
+Make sure you have [Google Chrome](https://www.google.com/chrome/) installed.

 ## Information you need before registering
 In addition, you want all of your information to registration ready.